kozec/sc-controller/docs/protocol.md

 If profile is sucessfully loaded, daemon responds with `OK.` to client that initiated loading and sends `Current profile: ...` message to all clients.

 If loading fails, daemon responds with `Fail: ....` message where error with entire backtrace is sent.
 Backtrace is escaped to fit it on single line.

+#### `Reconfigure.`
+Asks daemon to reload configuration file (`~/.config/scc/config.json`).
+Currently, daemon doesn't really reads this file, but sends `Reconfigured.` message to all connected clients, what should cause them to reload configuration file as well.
+Daemon responds with `OK.`

 #### `Register: osd`
 Send by scc-osd-daemon to register client connection as one made by scc-osd-daemon.